-This post contains affiliate links.
+This post on how to stop travel sickness contains affiliate links.

 Hi everyone!
 Hope you had a great weekend.
-I spent my time relaxing in Linden, TN with one of my gal pal’s Amanda.
-We had a great time relaxing, catching up and enjoying the quaint little town.
+I spent my time relaxing in Linden, TN with one of my gal pals Amanda.
+We had a great time relaxing, catching up, and enjoying the quaint little town.
 I’m home until tomorrow and then I’m heading to Pigeon Forge for a few days at Dollywood.

-I’ve been traveling quite a bit lately and caught a cold in-between trips.
+I’ve been traveling quite a bit lately and caught a cold in-between trip.
 It was my fault, I scheduled too much and didn’t take care of myself.
 Usually, I’m a pro at avoiding colds!

 So today I thought I’d share a few ways to avoid sickness when you travel a lot.

-2. Try to keep your schedule as regular as possible and get enough sleep.
 When I’m on media trips, my days are full of work and it can wear a body down when you do it often.
 It’s hard on the body when you’re not in your routine and traveling on someone else’s schedule.
 I try to go to bed as early as I can when I travel.
 By not sleeping your body isn’t getting the rest it needs from being in a new place and working a lot.

 Pack a ‘Sick Kit’